GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_naming.rst

 Conventions aim to make naming of data collections consistent across science data products and platforms.

-Diffterent types of Science Data Products
+Different types of science data products
 -----------------------------------------

 Depending on the type of science data product, or from which satellite mission the data was sourced, science data products published by DEA come in three principle forms:

 - Baseline Analysis Ready Data (ARD) or surface reflectance.
 This can use the World Reference System (WRS-2) as its spatial reference if sourced from Landsat, or the Military Grid Reference System (MGRS) if sourced from Sentinel-2.
 - Derivative (of ARD) data that has a one-to-one correspondence of pixels and datasets to its parent ARD.
 This can use WRS-2 as its spatial reference if sourced from Landsat, or MGRS if sourced from Sentinel-2.
 - Derivative summary data, or a summary of a time period (monthly, seasonal, calendar year, financial year, all of available time).
 These will use the Collection 3 grid specification for its spatial reference.

-Science Data Product naming principles
+Science data product naming principles
 --------------------------------------

-Science data product names meet the following principles:
+Science data product names are designed to meet the following principles:

 1. Unique names/identifiers.
 2. Human readable.
 3. Ease of navigation to enable spatio-temporal navigation and minimise number of directory levels.
 4. Consistency terminology between different representations of the data.
 5. Concise directory structure that provides logical context for each step.
 6. Informative base filenames that provide what, when and where.
 7. No redundant information in the filename.
 8. Provides distinction between other providers of similar data.
-9. Provides distinction between different instances of data (i.e. maturity levels.
+9. Provides distinction between different instances of data (i.e. maturity levels.)
 10. Provides distinction between different versions of a science data product.
 11. Correct level of science data product abstraction.
 12. Understand limitations on filesystems.
 13. Works consistently between different platforms.
 14. Directories must have less than 1000 items contained within.

-Science Data Product versioning and naming
+Science data product versioning and naming
 ------------------------------------------

 The product name consists of the organisation, platform/sensor, data science product code, collection number and version.

-ga_s2_fmc_3_v1
+- ga_s2_fmc_3_v1

 The collection number is inherited from the base product that the data science product was derived from.
 For examples, derivative products which are produced